Carlos Vives: Current

-In 2022, Vives was announced to star in the upcoming Disney+ show 'The Low Tone Club' and sang the song 'Tumbando Muros' for the show.
-The show is expected to stream in the United States in 2023.
+In 2023, Vives appeared in the Disney+ show 'The Low Tone Club' and sang the theme 'Tumbando Muros' and two other songs for the show.
+In addition, Vives wrote all songs included on the show's soundtrack.

+In 2024, the Latin Grammys recognized Vives as Person of the Year at their annual ceremony for his significant contributions to Latin American music and his philanthropic efforts in Colombia and the broader Spanish-speaking community.

+Gabriel García Márquez Controversy

+In May 2024, Vives drew wide criticism for performing a song titled 'Aracataca Te Espera'.
+The song was written in 1974 by Colombian singer-songwriter Armando Zabaleta, and its lyrics criticize Nobel laureate Gabriel García Márquez for leaving his hometown and not returning.
+The performance was perceived as Vives’s own attack on Márquez.

 Personal life

 Vives was married to the Colombian actress Margarita Rosa de Francisco in a relationship that was closely followed by the national media.
 Puerto Rican Herlinda Gómez was his second wife, with whom he had two children: Carlos Enrique Vives and Lucía Vives.
 He is now married to former Miss Colombia Claudia Elena Vásquez and they have two children: Elena Vives, and Pedro Vives.
 He divides his time between Miami and Colombia, mainly Santa Marta and Bogotá.